Leaving a Spiritual Legacy

 Notice that Job woke, early in the morning, he sacrificed the comfort of sleep to pray over his children.
 He chose to be a leader in his home.
 You may be thinking this is all about what Job did and I’m a woman but look closely, what can you learn from Job?

 How Mothers, Particularly Single Mothers, Can Leave a Spiritual Legacy

-If you are a single mother, if your husband isn’t a spiritual leader or isn’t even a Christian or even if your husband is an awesome role model and spiritual leader, these are your children.
+If you are a single mother, if your husband isn’t a spiritual leader or isn’t even a Christian, or even if your husband is an awesome role model and spiritual leader, these are your children.
 You also have to give God an account for your kids and how you raised them.
-They were entrusted in your care.
+They were entrusted to your care.
 What spiritual legacy are you leaving behind for them?
 There is a young lady that I emulate whom I’ve never met and when asked the question, “What do you want to be remembered as when you pass on?” she answered, “I want my kids to say that the life I lived in public was also who I was in private.”

 It’s your responsibility as a mom to not only pray for your child/children but to live a life of integrity before them.
-There was no one else who lived uprightly than Job in his time.
+There was no one else who lived more uprightly than Job in his time.
 He loved God and he wasn’t afraid to show it.
 Although all of his children died, he kept his integrity and remain faithful to God.
 When Satan decided that he wanted to take him down, God had so much confidence in Job that he allowed him to try his best to prove his point.

 When you decide that you and your children will live lives that will bring God glory, others will notice and the prince and principalities of the air will also take notice.
-It will be during this time that we know that Jesus has prayed for us because we will surprise ourselves when we come through our test and trials like gold.
+It will be during this time that we know that Jesus has prayed for us because we will surprise ourselves when we come through our tests and trials like gold.